 About High Noon Books

-High Noon Books was founded in 1981 by a pioneer in special education who was an educator and remedial therapist.
+High Noon Books was founded in 1981 by John Arena, a pioneer in special education who was an educator and remedial therapist.
 Like its parent company, Academic Therapy Publications, that he started in 1965, High Noon served to fill a need to bring much desired materials to special populations.

-High Noon Books still cares about the needs of the struggling reader.
+High Noon Books cares about the needs of the struggling reader.
 We enjoy attending conferences and hearing from teachers about the various High Noon series they have used for years.
 It inspires us to continue to be true to the people that we serve: individuals who are beginning to read English, are reading below reading level, or just need motivating topics to inspire them to read more.

 High Noon Books offers a wide variety of opportunities for you, the teacher, to decide what are the most appropriate books for your struggling students and English Language Learners.
-We encourage you to explore our site and take a look at the story samples we provide for many of our phonics-based, hi-lo, and high interest titles.
+We encourage you to explore our site and take a look at the story samples we provide for many of our phonics-based, hi-lo, and high-interest titles.

-High Noon Books provides a means to expose and reinforce the most common words in English for at-risk, ELL, struggling readers, and special-ed populations, for the purpose of getting students reading on grade level.
+High Noon Books provides a means to expose and reinforce the most common words in English to at-risk, ELL, struggling readers, and special-ed populations, for the purpose of getting students reading on grade level.

 Most English sentences can be formed from just 300 to 1000 English words.
 By increasing exposure to the most common words (also known as high-frequency words) in English, students increase their chances of learning them, and also their ability to read (decode) and comprehend more complex sentences.

 It is very important that students develop good reading skills by the time they reach middle school, when the reading material and subject matter gradually increase in complexity.